“The way to get started is to quit talking and get doing.” ~ Walt Disney

 I attempted to provide a little humor to address a real behavior that absolutely has a negative impact on the workplace.
 Please feel free to share with the windbag in your office.

-Based in New York, NY, Dave Kipe is the Chief Operating Officer at ABCO, a nationally-recognized distributor of HVAC and refrigeration systems and supplies.
+Based in New York, NY, Dave Kipe is the SVP – Global Operations at Scholastic.
+Previously, he was the Chief Operating Officer at ABCO, a nationally-recognized distributor of HVAC and refrigeration systems and supplies.
 Mr. Kipe has held executive and management roles with national B2B and B2C brands such as IKON Office Solutions, Gap, Inc. and Walmart.
 He currently serves as a Board Member with Sunnyside Community Services, and as a Transitioning Military Veteran Mentor with Veterati.